Will Insurance Cover Damage from a DUI?

 - The only way to make sure you’re protected if you’re a victim in a DUI crash is to carry uninsured/underinsured motorist coverage

 - You can sue the offending party in a DUI crash, but if they have no assets, you will never see any compensation

 - If both parties (you and the DUI offender) are uninsured, you will both be punished even if the accident is not your fault

-If your vehicle is damaged by a drunk driver then will your auto insurance company pay for the damages?
-This seems like a no brainer, right?
+If your vehicle is damaged by a drunk driver, will your auto insurance company pay for the damages?
+This seems like a no-brainer, right?